Glaucoma surgery · UK 2026 cost

 A structured pathway helps you understand both the clinical plan and the total cost.
 Here’s what most patients can expect.

-We review history, drops, pressures, scans and visual fields.
-If needed, we arrange additional imaging to guide your target pressure. - Treatment recommendation
+1. Specialist consultation & tests — we review history, drops, pressures, scans and visual fields.
+If needed, we arrange additional imaging to guide your target pressure.

-You’ll get a clear explanation of options (drops, laser, MIGS, trabeculectomy, tube surgery), with expected benefits and limitations. - Written quote
+2. Treatment recommendation — you’ll get a clear explanation of options (drops, laser, MIGS, trabeculectomy, tube surgery), with expected benefits and limitations.

-We confirm what’s included (procedure, theatre, routine follow-ups) and what may be separate (additional tests/visits/medications). - Procedure & aftercare
+3. Written quote — we confirm what’s included (procedure, theatre, routine follow-ups) and what may be separate (additional tests/visits/medications).

-Aftercare is planned around the procedure type.
-Some surgeries need closer early follow-up to optimise results. - Ongoing monitoring
+4. Procedure & aftercare — aftercare is planned around the procedure type.
+Some surgeries need closer early follow-up to optimise results.

 FAQs about private glaucoma surgery prices in the UK